GilDev/SnakeClock/README.md

 [![Snake Clock Screenshot](Screenshot.png)](Video.mp4)

 This is an original and fun clock face where a snake lives its day along yours.

 It’s my first ever Flutter app!
+I built it for the [Flutter Clock challenge](https://flutter.dev/clock).

 ## How does it work?